Home » Course » Main Course

 Puff Pastry Chicken Pot Pie

 Watch out, people!
 Comfort food just got even better.
 Flaky puff pastry layered on top of a creamy, flavorful chicken pot pie filling.
-Chicken Pot Pie with Puff Pastry takes the classic chicken pot pie is a whole new (and way more fun and yummy) level.
+Chicken Pot Pie with Puff Pastry takes the classic chicken pot pie to a whole new (and way more fun and yummy) level.

 A top down view of chicken pot pie filling top with a layer of puff pastry